lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-workflow.md

 - out of date - such as prices, dates, opening hours and contact details
 - an error - including spelling mistakes and broken links

-These updates must meet our content guidelines but don’t need to follow the content lifecycle.
+These updates must meet our [content guidelines](content-strategy-delivery) but don’t need to follow the content lifecycle.

-Requests for new content or significant changes to existing content should follow the content lifecycle.
+Requests for new content or significant changes to existing content should follow the [content lifecycle](#content-lifecycle).

-Requests for microsites or new technical functionality should go to the Tech Services Design Board.
+Requests for microsites or new technical functionality should go to the Tech Services Design Board (LINK TO BE ADDED).

 ## Before starting a content project